bdmendes/bdmendes.github.io/content/library/albums/2025/2025-03-08-one-more-light.md

 type: album
 ---

-One More Light leans into pop, perhaps too much, and while it has its moments, it ends up feeling generic and forgettable.
+One More Light leans into pop, perhaps too much, and while it has its moments, it ends up feeling forgettable.